 Memorial contributions may be made to Klaassen Family Funeral Home in Dorothy’s name.

-To plant a tree in memory of Dorothy Eileen (Hunt) Tschirhart, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Dorothy Eileen (Hunt) Tschirhart, please visit our floral store.

 Klaassen Family Funeral Home: In Memory of Dorothy Tschirhart